Introduction: The Rise of High-Frequency Compute in Web Hosting

 - Customization and Control: Semi-dedicated hosting allows for greater customization and control over the hosting environment.
 Integrating high-frequency compute gives businesses the power to tailor their hosting to meet specific performance requirements.

-Semi-dedicated hosting couples high frequency compute with PCIE 4.0 NVME storage to provide the best in class application performance for your website.
+Semi-dedicated hosting couples high frequency compute with PCIE 4.0 NVMe storage to provide the best in class application performance for your website.
 Here is a comparison of added benefit of high performance storage over normal storage.

 PCIE 4.0 NVMe | PCIE 3.0 NVMe | SSD | HDD | |